Welcoming You Back

 - Flammable liquids or aerosol cans

 - Stuffed animals and wrapped gifts

 - Other items as deemed inappropriate by Sixth & I security or event staff

 Food and Beverage Policy

-- As we continue to host programs during the pandemic, there will not be food or beverage items for sale at events.
+- As we continue to host programs during the pandemic, food and beverage items will only be for sale at select events.